What is a Quarterback? NFL’s Star Players

 Moreover, practice squad are also permitted to carry one or more quarterbacks.

-In the event of an injury or other circumstance, they may be called up to the active roster and permitted to practice with the team.
+In the event of an injury or other circumstance, they may be called up to the active roster.
 In addition to the current roster, this exists.

 Conclusion

-It is obvious that the quarterback position in American football is rather important.
+Clearly, the quarterback position in American football is fairly significant.

 In spite of everything, quarterbacks continue to rule the football field.
 With a perfectly thrown touchdown pass or a drive that wins the game, they can make grown men cry.